Grade Level: High school; also scalable for middle school

 (In this activity, students design simple finger robots that they control with their own fingers.
 To do this, they use an Arduino microcontroller and a flex sensor to read a finger flex.
 Then they process this information to send angle data to a servo.
 A servo is a motor with feedback.)

-In today’s maker challenge, your task is to design a simple finger robot.
+In today’s maker challenge, your task is to design a simple finger robot using the engineering design process.
 We will use servos—or motors with feedback—to control angular position.
 What does that mean?
 (See if students know.)
 That means that the servo will move to the angle that you specify and stay at that angle until you tell it to go to another angle!
 If an outside force or torque is applied to the servo, it will actively fight to stay at the angle.
 This is known as providing a holding torque.

 (Prompt student interest with a question and example.)
 When would holding torque come in handy?
 Here’s a common example.
 Imagine this.
 When you steer a car or a go-kart, you apply a torque to the steering wheel.
 The steering linkage transfers this torque to turn the wheels.
 If your hands slip off the wheel mid-turn (please do not do this!), your wheels straighten out.
 So, to maintain the turn, you must apply a holding torque—which is what these servos do!